MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfuielementmgr-updateuielement.md

 ## -description

-The <b>ITfUIElementMgr::EndUIElement</b> method is called by a text service when the element of UI is hidden.
+The <b>ITfUIElementMgr::UpdateUIElement</b> method is called by a text service when the UI element must be updated.

 ## -parameters